saltstack/salt-enhancement-proposals/inclusive-language.md

 We also feel that the term Master/Minion is non-derogatory due to the fact that the word Master is not paired with a derogatory term for a subservient entity.
 This was the original intent for the choice made in our verbiage.

-With this said, we feel that forcing the ongoing usage of the term "Master" in new documentation and presentation materials will potentially be an issue.
+With this said, we feel that forcing the ongoing usage of the term "Master" in presentation materials will potentially be an issue.
 Therefore we propose adding a new startup script allowing the Salt Master to be started up via an alternative name.
-This alternative name will also be used in introductory documentation and presentations as soon as possible.
+This alternative name will also be available for use in presentations.

 ## Alternatives